eslint/eslint/docs/user-guide/configuring-ESLint/plugins.md

 }
 ```

 Processors may make named code blocks such as `0.js` and `1.js`.
 ESLint handles such a named code block as a child file of the original file.
 You can specify additional configurations for named code blocks in the `overrides` section of the config.
-For example, the following disables the 'strict` rule for the named code blocks which end with `.js` in markdown files.
+For example, the following disables the `strict` rule for the named code blocks which end with `.js` in markdown files.

 ```json
 {